arabs-in-neuro/arabs-in-neuro.github.io/introcompneuro.md

 ---
 layout: article
-title: Intro to Comp Neuro
+title: Introduction to Computational Neuroscience
 ---

-# Introduction to Computational Neuroscience

 **Objectives**: Introduce tools that are essential for starting work in computational neuroscience.
 It includes pre-requisite knowledge such as programming with Python, linear algebra, calculus, statistics, and basic neuroscience.